joe7575/vm16/doc/introduction.md

 The **Stack Pointer (SP)** is set to zero, too.
 After a call or push instruction, the SP will first be decremented and then the value will be stored.

 Lets say in register A is the value 0x55AA and the SP point to address 0x0000.
-After a `push A` operation, the SP points to address 0x0FFF (due to the 4K memory) and the value 0x55AA in stored in address 0x0FFF.
+After a `push A` operation, the SP points to address 0xFFFF (or e.g. 0x0FFF in the case of 4K memory) and the value 0x55AA in stored in address 0xFFFF.

 ## Addressing Modes